Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

 * This table monitors each user in the system and the number of NFTs they own within a specific collection.
 * With this data, you can deduce:
   * Who is the predominant owner for a particular collection, and how many NFTs they possess?
-  * What does the ownership distribution look like for each collection?
+  * How does the ownership distribution look like for each collection?
 * For convenience, [init_db.sql](src/init_db.sql) provides a script that initializes the three aforementioned tables and the necessary indexes to enhance query speed.
 It's worth noting that the script removes any pre-existing tables before recreating them.

 ### 3. Create the Offchain Functions